Why Vinegar Deserves a Spot in Your Mocktail Recipes

 Vinegar adds that extra ‘je ne sais quoi’

 The tangy and acidic nature of vinegar adds a depth to mocktails that I often find is missing with simple combinations of juice and carbonated water.
-When mixing up a non-alcoholic cocktail, replicating the piquency of the alcohol can be a challenge.
+When mixing up a non-alcoholic cocktail, replicating the funk and bite of the alcohol can be a challenge.
 I’ve found that adding as little as a teaspoon of vinegar (per serving) to a mocktail adds a complexity that no amount of lemon or lime juice can replicate.

 Vinegar is an inexpensive way to up your mocktail game